mearleycf/modaltree/project_instructions.md

 - Never do unprompted changes.
 Only make changes I've instructed you to make.
 For example, if there is code we need to refactor, and I don't tell you to refactor it, don't refactor it.
 If there are functions/methods we haven't implemented yet, don't implement them until I ask you to.

+- CRITICAL: Never use placeholders like "[previous content...]" or similar.
+Always include the complete content of any file being modified.
+This is a strict requirement that helps prevent errors and maintain clarity.

 - Never cut out previous content and list it as [Previous content remains unchanged...].
 This is a bad practice.
 Always keep the entire content in the document and add new content where appropriate.

 - MCP Server Tools